optimagic-dev/optimagic/docs/source/algorithms.md

     Brute force evaluates the criterion at each point and that is why better suited for problems with very few parameters.

     The start values are not actually used because the grid is only defined by bounds.
-    It is still necessary for estimagic to infer the number and format of the parameters.
+    It is still necessary for optimagic to infer the number and format of the parameters.

     Due to the parallelization, this algorithm cannot collect a history of parameters